craftcms/docs/docs/5.x/extend/graphql.md

 ### Modifying Queries Before or After Execution

-The Gql service includes events you can use to modfiy [queries](#queries) before and after they’re executed.
+The Gql service includes events you can use to modify [queries](#queries) before and after they’re executed.

 #### beforeExecuteGqlQuery